TareqNewazShahriar/zero-degree/README.md

 | Antarctic Ice shield, Antarctica  | Seems OK*  |

 [*] On earth globe, Antarctic Ice shield (-75.36047491435592, -79.42558210228636) is located at south pole which is under the the globe.
-As a mocked location, it produces good result, but in real, magnetometer will not work on south pole as well as on north pole.
+From mathematical stand-point, it produces good result; but in real, magnetometer will not work on south pole as well as on north pole.